zetoris/robco-uos-emulator/README.md

 *note: freepascal won't work*

 ###### Installation:
-Create "TERMINAL" folder wherever you want but preferably in root of any hard drive.
+Create `TERMINAL` folder wherever you want but preferably in root of any hard drive.
 Place everything in it.
 Cyrillic/arabic/etc. characters in path to folder are not accepted.

 ###### Run:
-Double-click "START.BAT" or "START_FULLSCREEN.BAT" file in "TERMINAL" folder.
+Double-click `START.BAT` or `START_FULLSCREEN.BAT` file in `TERMINAL` folder.

 ###### DOSBox Configuration:
 Included DosBox version is already configured to run terminal, but for best results in fullscreen mode